WillBerner/WillBerner/README.md

 👀 I’m interested in finding a entry-level position within the technology industry.

-🌱 I’m currently taking a full-stack software development program to keep my skills sharp and learn new skills 🧠
+🌱 I’m currently taking a full-stack software development bootcamp to keep my skills sharp and learn new skills 🧠

 📫 If you'd like to contact me, reach out to my email will.o.berner@gmail.com!